Hello everyone! As part of Short Story Saturday, I have posted another short story, this one entitled Veiled Intentions. Please enjoy.

 My wife was ecstatic.
 Her raucous applause and cheers echoed through the room.

 Before I could explain that the trick was similar to the one before, my wife exclaimed, “Amazing!
 Simply incredible!
 Wait a second.”
-My wife’s eyes darted toward a glass case on the counter.
+My wife’s eyes suddenly darted, again, as they are wont to do, toward a glass case on the counter.
 “You guys sell knives?”

-Our senseless shopkeeper pulled a black-handled weapon from the case.
+Our senseless shopkeeper pulled one of those black-handled weapons from the case.
 “Not just knives, my dear, athames.
 These are not weapons but tools.
-In fact, it must be destroyed should it ever be used to draw blood.
-It is instead supposed to be used to direct energy for the casting of magic circles, controlling spirits and other ritual purposes.”
+In fact, if any of them should ever be used to draw blood, it must immediately be destroyed.
+Its purpose is strictly to direct energy during the ritualistic casting of magic by invoking and beseeching the spirits.”

-The philanderer moved the hands of a giggling Melinda.
-He had her mimic the shape of a pentagram.
-Once the shape was complete, fire sprung from the tip of the blade, narrowly avoiding the sales jerk much to my chagrin.
-Melinda found this entertaining to no end.
+The philanderer then moved the hands of a giggling Melinda with his and had her mimic the shape of a pentagram.
+Once complete, fire sprung from the tip of the blade, narrowly avoiding anything valuable within the shop to my chagrin.
+My wife found this entertaining to no end.

-“Obviously he pressed a button on the side of the blade or something,” I said.
+“Obviously, he pressed a button on the side of the blade or something,” I grumbled.
 “That thing is a glorified lighter.”

 “Really?” the lecherous bastard said.
 He took the knife from my wife’s hands and offered it to me.
 “Show me where the button is, then.
 It shouldn’t be too hard.”

-I scrutinized the blade, examining everything from the butt of the handle to the tip of the blade.
+I took the weapon and scrutinized every inch of it from the butt of the handle to the tip of the blade.
 If anything was askew, I surely would have noticed.

-“There doesn’t appear to be a switch or a lever or any mechanism to that would cause a flame to appear,” I admitted.
+“There doesn’t appear to be a switch or a lever or any mechanism that would cause a flame to shoot out,” I admitted.
 “But just because I can’t figure out the trick doesn’t mean that you’re using magic.”

 “Of course, my dear, you merely have to point and I will tell you all about the object’s arcane properties.”

-“Perhaps I could interest you in a very interesting old book,” the cretin said after he had finished showing Melinda some of the more expensive glorified paperweights.
+“Perhaps I could interest you in a very interesting old grimoire,” the cretin said after he had finished showing Melinda some of the more expensive glorified paperweights.

 The wretch sneered.
 “Does he now?”

 I shrugged.
-“I do have quite an eclectic collection but the books I collect are rare ones with great historical value.”
+“I do have quite an eclectic collection.
+But the books I collect are rare with great historical value.”

-“I assure you this one does.”
+“I assure you this one is much more rare than any in your collection.
+And has just as much historical value if not more.”
 The clod pulled a dusty leather volume from one of his shelves.
 “It is a grimoire that dates back to the Salem Witch Trials.”

 “Salem Witch Trials?”
 I repeated incredulously.
-“Most if not all of those people were innocent of any crime.
-The trial was a farce.”
+“Look, none of those people tried had grimoires because none of them were actually witches!
+The trial was a farce!”

 “That’s because they were hidden too well.”

-I thumbed through the pages.
+I ignored the fraud and instead, opened the alleged grimoire and thumbed through its pages.
 “Just a cursory glance tells me this book is worthless, Melinda.
-It certainly wasn’t written by someone in the seventeenth century or earlier.
-Someone much more modern wrote this, say, Raymond Buckland.”
+Certainly not written by someone in the seventeenth century or earlier.
+Rather, it was written by someone much more modern, say, maybe Raymond Buckland.”

-I looked at our lecherous salesman cockeyed.
+I raised my eyebrow at the man as a quizzical look became plastered upon my face.
 “You claim to know about the arcane and witchcraft but you don’t know who Buckland is.”
-I gave him a contemptuous smile as I shook my head.
+A contemptuous smile spread across my lips as I shook my head.
+My condescension radiated.

-He paused to move closer to my wife so that his lips were practically in her ear.
+His voice drifted as he moved closer to my wife.
+He then put lips practically in her ear.
 The moron may have thought he was whispering but he spoke loudly enough for me to hear, “Even sex.”

 My wife giggled nearly uncontrollably upon hearing this.
 I, on the other hand, breathed heavily through gritted teeth.
-I was fighting an internal struggle to placate a burning rage that suddenly manifested within.
+I was fighting an internal struggle to placate the burning rage that had formed within my chest.

 “I think my husband is wrong, Mystic Trevor.
 This grimoire sounds amazing.
 Everything sounds amazing.
 We’ll take it.
 All of it, I mean!”

 “Excellent, my dear.”
-The fraud calculated the price which was high enough to almost make me faint.
-In spite of my protests, my wife gave the man his money, which he eagerly took.
-He bagged her goods in two large dark plastic bags with the name of his shopped emblazoned in silver on the side.
+The fraud calculated the price and then announced it eagerly.
+Upon hearing it, I nearly fainted.
+Despite my protests, my wife gave the man his money, which he enthusiastically took.
+He bagged her goods in two large dark plastic bags.
+The name of his shop was emblazoned in silver on the sides.
 I’m surprised he didn’t charge us extra for them.

 “Magic?”
 I snickered.
 “He performed some parlor tricks.
 If you’re generous, you might even call them illusions.
-I admit that he’s better with the sleight-of-hand than most amateur magicians but that doesn’t mean he has any mystical powers, Melinda.”
+I’ll even admit that he’s better with sleight-of-hand than most amateur magicians.
+But that doesn’t mean he has any magic powers, Melinda.”

 “I’ve seen a lot of tricks and illusions in my life.
-I know when I’ve seen something I’ve never seen before so believe me when I say what he’s doing is actual magic, not tricks.”
+I know when I’ve seen something I’ve never seen before.
+So, believe me when I say what he’s doing is actual magic, not tricks, not illusions.
+Real, bonafide, magic.”

-“It seems like you are a true believer, my dear,” the imbecile said as he caressed my wife’s hand with his.
+“It seems like you are a true believer, my dear,” the imbecile said as he suddenly grabbed my wife’s hand with his and began to caress it.
+I was too stunned to say anything, not that my rapidly drying throat would have allowed the words to emerge.
 “Is there anything else I can do for you?”

 I was aghast.
-“Honey, please don’t do this to yourself.”
+“Honey, please don’t do this to yourself,” I rasped.

 The snake smirked.
-“Whom do you wish to speak with?”
+“With whom do you wish to speak with?”

 I breathed a temporary sigh of relief.

-A depraved smile curled upon his lips as he kissed her hand.
+A depraved smile curled upon the fiend’s lips before he kissed her hand.
 “Do not misunderstand.
-No artifact can allow you to speak to the dead but fret not.
-I can allow you to speak with your mother one more time.”
+No artifact can allow a layman to speak to the dead.
+But fret not, my dear.
+Through me, you can speak with your mother one more time.”

 “You can?” my wife asked with the excitement of a schoolgirl.